Good Food Markets

 Created in response to a community demand for improved access to fresh food, the market has been providing an important service to members of the NDG community since 2014.
 We supply fresh, often local produce at affordable prices in 3 sectors of NDG that have limited services and/or grocery stores.
 Our markets operate in the form of a social economy project; any profits we make are reinvested into the project to allow us to continue building community, supporting local food systems and ensuring good food for all.

-Pricing System
+Sliding-Scale Pricing System

 The Depot and the Markets aim to welcome community members with dignity and without judgement.
-We hope that this new pricing system will help us to keep this project rolling and continue to provide an excellent service, affordable to all.
+We hope that this pricing system will help us to keep this project rolling and continue to provide an excellent service, affordable to all.
 We also hope that no one will feel pressured to pay outside of their means, as this project is aimed to support our members of the community living with insufficient incomes.

 Producer Partners & Products